Ragh7av/Tamagotchi/README.md

 </div>

-**Feeding:** Instantly fills the hunger meter and plays a quick "crunch" sound.
+**Feeding:** Fills the hunger meter (much like a crunchy kfc) with sound effects

-**Playing:** Pauses the normal world to launch the falling-item arcade game.
-Catching items makes the pet happy but acts as a 20% battery tax on its energy.
+**Playing:**Yooo...
+Pauses the normal world to launch the falling-item arcade game.
+Catching items makes the pet superrrr happy but sadlyy acts as a 20% battery tax on its energy.

-**Sleeping:** Dims the screen into a snooze mode, locking the controls until its energy battery safely recharges back to 100%.
+**Sleeping:** Dims the screen into a snoozee/ sleeping mode, locking the controls until its energy battery safely recharges back to 100% and get's into full powerr.

 # The Components Used